sindhuja90/recruiter-tool/README.md

    ```

 5. Set up your PostgreSQL database via ElephantSQL.
-   - Create an ElephantSQL account.
+   - If you haven't already, sign up for an ElephantSQL account at https://www.elephantsql.com/.
-   - Create a database instance.
+   - Create a new database instance.
    - Create a `.env` file in `/server` folder and add the following variable:

      ```
      DATABASE_URL="insert-your-database-instance-URL-from-Details-page"
      ```

-6. Seed the database.
+7. Seed the database.

    In the root directory (`/recruiter-tool`), run the following commands in your terminal to create the database table and seed the database with initial data.
    ```